-The distribution of commercial and residential building square footage is set forth in Figure II-2, based on data from the Adams County Assessor.
-The District is 56 percent residential development and 44 percent nonresidential (i.e., commercial and industrial) development.
-The vast majority of residential development is comprised of single family homes.
+The distribution of commercial and residential building square footage is set forth in Figure II-2, based on data from the Adams and Arapahoe County Assessors.
+The District is 89 percent residential development and 11 percent nonresidential (i.e., commercial and industrial) development.
+The vast majority of residential development is comprised of single family and mobile homes.

 Figure II-2.

-Distribution of Commercial and

-Residential Square Footage, 2017
+Distribution of Nonresidential and Residential Square Footage, 2017

-Source:
+Source

-Adams County Assessor and BBC Research & Consulting.
+Adams County Assessor, Arapahoe County Assessor, and BBC Research & Consulting.